Furness

 SUBJECT TO REVIEW and Government Restrictions

-But at Open meetings over the year, we have managed a total of exactly 190 attendances, and with 10 such meetings gives an exact average of 19 per meeting.
-With 192 attendances at 10 Speaker meetings, average attendance has been 19.2, down 0.6 per meeting..
+But at Open meetings over the year, we have managed a total of exactly 196 attendances (up 6 on last year), and with 10 such meetings gives an exact average of 19.6 per meeting.
+Attendances at Speaker meetings is interesting with 219 attendances which is up on the previous year, but with 2 more meetings, the average attendance is down from 19.2 to 18.25.
+If you don’t find this interesting, I can quite understand why!

 I say a big THANK YOU to all who have helped me make fools of ourselves on your behalf.
 New ideas for Speakers and Open Meetings are always welcome.